 Dr. William Dale on End-Of-Life Medical Choices

-I interviewed Dr. William Dale on "End-Of-Life Medical Choices" on Philosophy in Action Radio on Wednesday, 28 November 2012.
-Listen to or download the podcast below.
+I interviewed Dr. William Dale on "End-Of-Life Medical Choices" on 28 November 2012.
+Listen to or download this episode of Philosophy in Action Radio below.

 Many people struggle with difficult decisions about complex medical problems as they near the end of their lives.
 That time is wrenching for family too.
 How can people make good decisions about medical care?
 What mistakes should they try to avoid?
 How can people prepare for that future now?

 Dr. William Dale is a geriatrician at The University of Chicago Medicine with a doctorate in health policy and extensive experience in oncology.
 He has devoted his career to the care of older adults with cancer – particularly prostate cancer.
 Dr. Dale has a special interest in the identification and treatment of vulnerable older patients who have complex medical conditions, including cancer.
 He is actively researching the interactions of cancer therapies with changes associated with aging.

 Note: This was one of my favorite episodes ever, because I learned so much more than I expected.
 I recommend that you invite your spouse, siblings, parents, and adult children to listen to it with you, and then talk about these difficult issues with them.

 You can automatically download that and other podcasts by subscribing to Philosophy in Action's Podcast RSS Feed:

 - Dr. Dale's work